jkey774/vidly-app/README.md

 ## Admin UI Features

-To add, edit, or delete a movie login with the following credentials: <br />
+To view and use admin-only interface features which allow a user to add, edit, or delete a movie, login with the following credentials: <br />

 Email: admin@test.com <br />
 Password: Test123! <br />